paulbradish/awesome-digital-marketing/README.md

 - [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
 ### Email Marketing Resources
 - [The Ultimate Guide to Email Marketing](https://blog.hubspot.com/marketing/email-marketing-guide) - Learn everything you need to know about email marketing; from creating a strategy and building a list to email regulations and tracking results.

+## Graphic Design
+- [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) - A powerful image editing software that allows users to manipulate and enhance digital images through a variety of tools and features.
+- [Canva](https://www.canva.com/) - A graphic design platform that allows users to create professional-looking designs easily and quickly, without needing any design experience.
+It offers a wide range of templates, graphics, and fonts to choose from, making it a great tool for creating social media posts, flyers, presentations, and more.
+- [Convertio Image Converter](https://convertio.co/image-converter/) <code>F</code> - Convert to and from a number of image formats, including those annoying .JFIF and .WEBP formats that certain social networks love to use.
+- [GIMP](https://www.gimp.org/) <code>F</code> - Whether you are a graphic designer, photographer, illustrator, or scientist, GIMP provides you with sophisticated tools to get your job done.
+You can further enhance your productivity with GIMP thanks to many customization options and 3rd party plugins.

 ## Market Intelligence
 ### Business Intelligence